dotnet/docs/docs/framework/install/guide-for-developers.md

 > [!NOTE]
 > For information on the .NET Framework 3.5, see [Install the .NET Framework 3.5 on Windows 10, Windows 8.1, and Windows 8](~/docs/framework/install/dotnet-35-windows-10.md).

 Use the following table for quick links, or read further for details.
 To view the system requirements for the .NET Framework before installation, see [System Requirements](~/docs/framework/get-started/system-requirements.md).
-For help with troubleshooting, see [Troubleshooting](~/docs/framework/install/troubleshoot-blocked-installations-and-uninstallations.md).
+For help with troubleshooting, see [Troubleshoot blocked .NET Framework installations and uninstallations](~/docs/framework/install/troubleshoot-blocked-installations-and-uninstallations.md).

 | .NET Framework version | Developer installation | Redistributable installation | Platform support |
 | ---------------------- | ---------------------- | ---------------------------- | ---------------- |